ARM-software/abi-aa/design-documents/atomics-ABI.rst

 ABI compatibility must be testable.
 Concurrency is not trivial, and the ABI presents a simplification of part of the problem that is understandable by engineers.
 We provide a simple technique for testing ABI compatibility.
-These techniques reduce the difficulty of checking compatibility from a problem of understanding concurrent executions, to the familiar testing domain of comparing program outcomes of tests.
+This technique reduces the difficulty of checking compatibility from a problem of understanding concurrent executions, to the familiar testing domain of comparing program outcomes of tests.
 This document does not preclude other means of testing compatibility.